mark-watson/PythonAIBook/manuscript/Machine_Learning.md

 - Grouping: data can be grouped by any column.
 - Merging and joining: data can be joined or merged with other data.
 - Data type conversion: data can be converted to any data type.
-- Handling missing data: data can be filled or dropped based on any condition.
+- Handling missing data: data can be filled in or removed based on any condition.

 DataFrames are widely used in data science and machine learning projects for loading, cleaning, processing, and analyzing data.
 They are also used for data visualization, data preprocessing, and feature engineering tasks.